 We think of this as teaching children how to be ready for adult life and the adults in the building are expected to model those expectations.

-The first is to be considerate.
+The first is to be kind.
 This means, of course, to be polite, but also to think of others as much as of themselves.
 For example, we have made decisions about uniform that mean children will be able to fit in without the differences between them for instance, but also we ask children to do things in ways that will work for their class, year group or the whole school.

 The second is to be purposeful.
 This does mean being focused in the moment, but it also means not wasting time in general.
 We ask children to move to lessons quickly, or stay on task, but we also have very clear rules and expectations that are applied consistently so that time is not wasted on determining what is acceptable or not.